19hours/sg-statutes/Acts/Environmental Public Health Act.md

 (d) for every contract of service entered into between the licensee and a cleaner who is a citizen or permanent resident of Singapore, the contract must —

-(i) provide for payment to that cleaner of a basic wage that is not less than the amount specified under subsection (2) for the class of cleaners to which that cleaner belongs; and
+(i) provide for payment to that cleaner of a basic wage that is not less than the minimum amount specified under subsection (2) for the class of cleaners to which that cleaner belongs;

+[Act 48 of 2018 wef 01/02/2019]

+(ii) provide for payment to that cleaner of a progressive wage model bonus that is not less than the minimum amount, and at the frequency, specified under subsection (2) if the cleaner belongs to the eligible class of cleaners specified under that subsection; and

+[Act 48 of 2018 wef 01/02/2019]

-(ii) contain terms not inconsistent with the requirements in section 80G(5) for the progressive wage plan in respect of that licensee’s cleaning business;
+(iii) contain terms not inconsistent with the requirements in section 80G(5) for the progressive wage plan in respect of that licensee’s cleaning business;

+[Act 48 of 2018 wef 01/02/2019]

 (e) the licensee shall issue to each cleaner the licensee employs a pay slip containing such particulars of that cleaner’s basic wage and such other payment received by that cleaner from the licensee, and at such frequency, as may be prescribed; and

 (f) in the case where the licensee was required to satisfy the requirement in section 80G(4)(b)(ii) in respect of the grant of the cleaning business licence, the licensee shall ensure that at all times at least one of the licensee’s officers or employees has the practical experience, qualification or certificate referred to in section 80G(4)(b)(ii).

-(2) The Commissioner for Labour shall, by order, specify the amount for the purposes of subsection (1)(d) and when the specified amount takes effect, and he may specify different specified amounts for or in respect of different classes of cleaners and may, from time to time, vary any amount so specified.
+(2) The Commissioner for Labour must, by order, specify —

+(a) the minimum amount for the purposes of subsection (1)(d)(i) and when the specified amount takes effect; and

+(b) the minimum amount, the frequency of payment, and the eligible class of cleaners for the purposes of subsection (1)(d)(ii).

+[Act 48 of 2018 wef 01/02/2019]

+(2A) An order under subsection (2) may specify different minimum amounts for different classes of cleaners, and may be varied from time to time.

+[Act 48 of 2018 wef 01/02/2019]

 (3) In making an order under subsection (2), the Commissioner for Labour shall consider the recommendations by the Tripartite Cluster for Cleaners on remuneration for cleaners, if any.